The viewing angle in AGN SED models, a data-driven analysis: Discussions

 This dichotomy in the viewing angle of AGN SED models could indicate that using the (IR) SED is not an adequate tool to estimate the viewing angle of AGNs as a continuous distribution, compared to spectroscopic measurements of the NLR \citep{2013ApJS..209....1F,2016MNRAS.460.3679M}.
 In Fig.~\ref{fig:F5}, we show that the viewing angle is not the most important physical parameter when classifying Sy1 and Sy2.
 The observed AGN disc luminosity has the highest importance score to classify Seyferts, although its UV-optical emission is (in theory) angle-dependent \citep{2015ARA&A..53..365N,2020MNRAS.491..740Y}.
 The power of the observed AGN disc luminosity in separating Sy1 and Sy2 galaxies is stunning when comparing with the viewing angle and other parameters in this work (Figs.~\ref{fig:F7}-\ref{fig:F9} and Table~\ref{tab:metrics}).
 Using supernovae host galaxies catalogues, \citet{2017ApJ...837..110V} shows that the AGN luminosity, together with the stellar age, could play an important role in the AGN unification model beyond the viewing angle estimated from the torus when counting the number of supernovae in Type-2 AGNs.
 This result is similar to what we find in this work, although the age in the SEDs is not well constrained (Sect.~\ref{sec:verif}).

 In Fig.~\ref{fig:F10}, we verify the estimations of the AGN accretion power for the different Seyfert types and AGN models.
 We notice that Fritz setups estimate higher accretion powers than SKIRTOR setups.
 This result is due to a different anisotropy correction applied in \textsc{X-CIGALE}, where the AGN accretion power does not depend on the viewing angle for the Fritz models.
 As a result of this correction, the difference between Seyfert types (middle panel) have different accretion powers depending on the AGN model.
+Therefore, $\rm{L}_{\rm{AGN}}^{\rm{disc}}$ cannot be easily transformed into bolometric luminosities due to its complex dependencies on the models.
 However, when we use only one of the AGN models in the intermediate Seyfert types, we notice similar distributions as with the $\rm{L}_{\rm{AGN}}^{\rm{disc}}$.
 Therefore, the more detailed spectroscopic classifications follow a path from Type-2 to Type-1 AGNs by increasing the observed and intrinsic AGN disc luminosity (Sect.~\ref{subsec:InterSey} and Figs.~\ref{fig:F8} and ~\ref{fig:F10}).
 This means that the AGN disc luminosity is an important factor, if not the main, in deciphering AGN types with SED models, and that a probable evolutionary path from intermediate types can be obtained with the AGN disc luminosity \citep{2014MNRAS.438.3340E}.

 This result could have an impact in cosmological estimations done in AGNs.
 For example, QSOs are used to measure the luminosity distance at high redshifts to determine cosmological parameters \citep[e.g.][]{2019A&A...628L...4L}.
 If there is a dependency in the luminosity distance of QSOs with the viewing angle, it would lead to incorrect cosmological estimates \citep{2021ApJ...909...58P}.
 Even if the dependency is not entirely on the viewing angle but on the brightness of the AGN, then these estimates should be reformulated.